 Our ministries have continued to grow adding the Angels in Motion Praise Dance Team, Noon Day Prayer Service, Prayer Partners and Re-Convened our Prison Ministry.

-New ministries has continued to grow which include the reactivation of the Dance Ministry ("Essence of Praise"),the Young Adult Ministry has been added and our Men's Ministry has been started again
+New ministries has continued to grow which include the reactivation of the Dance Ministry ("Essence of Praise"),our Men's Ministry has been started again.

 From a dream to reality, Greater Antioch Missionary Baptist Church continues to serve the community.
 No one individual can claim responsibility for the tremendous growth and progress of our church through the years.
 We all should be able to say that anything and everything that has been accomplished over the past years was made possible by GOD's grace and a collective effort on the part of each and every member of the church.